Welcome to SportsAid Scotland

 SportsAid Scotland Charity Golf Classic Friday 30 May 2014

-Our annual Charity Golf Classic will this year be returning to the prestigious Bruntsfield Links Golfing Society in Edinburgh.
-The clubhouse offers superb facilities and catering, and the course should be in excellent condition as it will be hosting Regional Qualifying for The Open Championship 3 weeks after our event.
+Our annual Charity Golf Classic was held at the prestigious Bruntsfield Links Golfing Society in Edinburgh on Friday 30 May in glorious weather.
+The clubhouse provided its usual superb facilities, and the course was in excellent condition, in advance of hosting Regional Qualifying for The Open Championship.

-Participation in this event will be limited to a maximum of 18 teams, with each team consisting of four players.
-It will be played as a stableford event, with the team prizes being decided by the aggregate of the team's 3 best stableford scores on each hole.
-The cost of entering a team of 4 will be £300.
+16 teams took part, with each team consisting of four players.
+It was played as a stableford event, with the team prizes being decided by the aggregate of the team's 3 best stableford scores on each hole.

-Ronnie Sloan, SportsAid Scotland's 70 year old Chairman has recently run the Loch Ness Marathon in support of our
+Ronnie Sloan, SportsAid Scotland's 70 year old Chairman ran the 2013 Loch Ness Marathon in support of SportsAid

 Ten years after running his last marathon, our Chairman, Ronnie Sloan completed the horribly hilly Loch Ness Marathon on Sunday 29 September 2013 in 4hrs 45mins, only 7.5% over his 4hr 25min target.
 Our congratulations go out to Ronnie.
 There is still time to donate, in recognition of this fantastic achievement, through Ronnie's Just Giving web page.
 Please see www.justgiving.com/RonnieSloan70 for more details.